FREQUENTLY ASKED QUESTIONS

 Questions are to be expected so there are some FAQ and answers below.
 If you have a question that isn't answered by this page or website then do get in touch.

 What does Physiotherapy involve?

 It depends on what you present with.
 Typically, if it’s Physiotherapy that you need and are after, I will first complete an assessment.
 This will involve asking you questions about your current complaint, its history, any related aches and pains, your lifestyle, your family history and what your thoughts are on your problem and what you are looking to get out of Physiotherapy.
-This will be followed by an objective assessment which may involve looking at how you move, your posture, palpation/ manual therapy, strength testing, specific muscle/joint tests, neuro (nerve) tests and usually much more.
+This will be followed by an objective assessment which may involve, for example, looking at how you move, your posture, palpation/ manual therapy, strength testing, specific muscle/joint tests, neuro (nerve) tests and usually much more.
 Following assessment we’ll discuss my thoughts and reasoning on your problems and how these can best be dealt with.
 The possibilities here a myriad but may involve manual therapy, stretching, specific exercises, use of taping, advice on rehab and management and more.
-Also see the ‘Physiotherapy’ page for the Chartered Society of Physiotherapy blurb on what is Physiotherapy.
+Also see the ‘Physiotherapy’ page for more information on 'what is Physiotherapy'.

 What sort of massage do you do?

 Whatever is required.
 I have trained in sport and remedial massage which covers sports massage and deep-tissue work, massage for relaxation and specific work on aches, pains and injuries.
 I have also undertaken further courses in myofascial release (a targeted, slow form of massage for specific problems).
 Furthermore, as a Physiotherapist I am skilled in observing the human body and detecting individual characteristics and needs.
 This means that I can apply manual therapy techniques, positioning, joint mobilisations, muscle relaxation/activation techniques and more.
 I use massage as a stand-alone treatment and some elements of hands-on work will sometimes form a part of Physiotherapy treatment.